software-mansion/react-native-reanimated/docs/versioned_docs/version-1.x.x/nodes/stopClock.md

 stopClock(clockNode);
 ```

-When evaluated, it will make `Clock` node passed as an argument stop updating its value (if it has been doing that).
-Then returns `0`.
+When evaluated, it will stop evaluating nodes dependent on `clockNode`.

+**NOTE**
+The clock, even after using `stopClock` on it, will keep updating it's value. `stopClock` merely prevents other nodes from evaluation when clock updates.
+To save the moment when clock was stopped please use `Value`.